twodawg/VideoDepth2Quilt/README.md

 ---

-##Step 3: Convert Quilt Images to Video
+## Step 3: Convert Quilt Images to Video
-File: Convert Quilt To Video.linq

 This script uses FFmpeg to combine the quilt images into a video with an audio track.